 Online Webinar

-Join the Pacific Council on Wednesday, October 15, at 8 am PT, to explore the impact of increasing global dependence on AI and the loosening of climate regulatory policy in the U.S. with the passage of the One Big Beautiful Bill Act (BBB).
-The audience will hear from Samantha Gross, Director of the Energy Security and Climate Initiative and a Fellow in Foreign Policy at the Brookings Institution.
+Join the Pacific Council on Wednesday, October 15, at 8 am PT, to explore the impact of increasing global dependence on AI and the loosening of climate regulatory policy in the U.S. with the passage of the Big, Beautiful Bill.
+The audience will hear from Samantha Gross, Director of the Energy Security and Climate Initiative and a Fellow in Foreign Policy at the Brookings Institution, and Allan T. Marks, Senior Fellow at the Columbia Center on Sustainable Investment and Law Professor at the University of California, Berkeley, and UCLA.

 The rapid deployment of AI, powered by energy-intensive data centers, is a cause of environmental harm, with data centers relying on massive amounts of electricity to operate.
 The BBB undercuts renewable incentives and increases fossil fuel expansion through carbon capture loopholes, giving less incentive for data centers to operate using clean energy, while also decreasing the availability of safety nets for people whose jobs may be impacted by AI.
 By not investing in sustainable pathways to support AI technology, the U.S. risks falling behind globally in terms of technological adaptation and advancement.